javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

     }
     ```

-    ...Or even like this (remember, code blocks are ignored):
+    ...Or even as this (remember, code blocks are ignored):

     ```js
     function sayHi() {